Shoshana Bean: Early life and education

-Bean was born in Olympia, Washington to Jeff Bean and Felice Moskowitz, a dance teacher.
-Bean is Jewish and is an only child.
+Shoshana Bean was born in Olympia, Washington to Jeff Bean and Felice Moskowitz, a dance teacher.
+She is Jewish; her father an Ashkenazi Jew and her mother a Sephardic Jew, whose family was from Greece.
 When she was 9 years old, her parents divorced and she moved to the Portland, Oregon area.

 In 1995, Bean graduated from Beaverton High School.
 In 1999, Bean received a B.F.A. in Musical Theatre from the University of Cincinnati College-Conservatory of Music (CCM).